 Although heat is in the name, you can use a heat pump for cooling.
 It works by shifting heat instead of generating it (furnaces burn fuel to generate heat) which is why it can be used as a two way system.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of SEER rating.
-Just examine these two luxury level systems from Lennox.
+Just examine these two top of the line units from Lennox.

 XC25 Air Conditioner

 up to 23.5 SEER